 Illustration of a small girl in a red dress and brown ponytail looking frightened.
 She is surrounded by germs of various colors.
 The germs have eyes and teeth and are looking hungrily at the girl.
 Above the germs the message "measles is back!" is in white letters on a gradient background of blues and oranges.

-Measles cases are rising nationwide, including in Colorado.
+Measles remains a concern in Colorado and across the nation.
 The MMR vaccine is still the best defense against measles, providing 97% protection after two doses.
-If you have questions about measles or immunization, please follow the button link to the FAQ page.
+If you have questions about measles or immunization, please follow the button link to our FAQ page.

 The Northeast Colorado Health Department is your trusted ally in safeguarding and promoting community well-being.